Macro Recipes

 DECIMAL:#_WIDTH // width of block

 The prefix can be any legal character or character string.
-You can use a single character like the underscore, or you could use a small string of characters.
+You can use a single character like the underscore or a small string of characters.
 You cannot start the variable name with a number, even though you could use a number later.

-Make sure you do not use more than the 12 character limit for variable names.
+Ensure you do not use more than the 12-character limit for variable names.

-Also, keep in mind, if you run several macros you will want to use a unique prefix for each macro.
+Also, remember that if you run several macros, you will want to use a unique prefix for each macro.
 If you used the same prefix, each macro would remove all the variables used by all the macros.
-This may not be a problem, if not an issue, then you can use the same prefix for all of them.
-However, if your macro commands rely on some variables left behind by a different macro, make sure you have a unique prefix so that they don't get deleted.
+This may not be a problem; if it is not an issue, you can use the same prefix for all of them.
+However, if your macro commands rely on some variables left behind by a different macro, make sure you have a unique prefix so they don't get deleted.

-There could be unintentional side-effects to indiscriminantly removing all variables.
+There could be unintentional side effects to indiscriminately removing all variables.
 This style of variable management is not recommended.

 Environment And Status